 Hawick Conservation Area Regeneration Scheme

-Hawick CARS is focused on a range of heritage and conservation based regeneration activities within the town centre over a five year period.
-(2019-2024)
+Hawick CARS is focused on a range of heritage and conservation based regeneration activities within the town centre over a six year period (2019-2025).

 The scheme provides grants to property owners to undertake repairs and restoration to accepted conservation standards.
-Grants will be awarded in a series of rounds with funding in the range of 50-75 per cent of eligible costs (up to a maximum of £15k) with owners required to provide match funding of the remaining amount.
+Grants will be awarded in a series of rounds with funding in the range of 50%-75% of eligible costs (up to a maximum of £15k) with owners required to provide match funding of the remaining amount.

 Opportunities for upskilling of local building trades in conservation techniques as well as the development of community heritage projects will further compliment the Hawick CARS project.